Tachashi/ansible_ios_traceroute_module/README.md

 # Sample Result

-IP adress is anonymized, not acutual data.
+**All IP addresses are anonymized, so dest IP address does not coincide with the playbook.**

 ```yaml
 PLAY [cisco] **************************************************************************************************